mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

 +++
 draft = false

-title = "your database connection deserves a name" description = "Assigning a name to your database connection can lower your time to debug.
+title = "your connection deserves a name" description = "Assigning a name to your database connection can lower your time to debug.
 We provide an overview of how to do this for various database systems." images = [
     "/img/posts/your-connection-deserves-a-name/assign-a-name-to-your-connection.png",